opensafely-core/opencodelists/DEVELOPERS.md

 Only images that have changed will be committed to github - but it's worth noting that:
 - running the tests in different environments will likely lead to subtle visual differences and so may appear different even when nothing has changed
-- any screenshots that contain date or time stamps, or have hash ids, may change everytime the command is run
+- any screenshots that contain date or time stamps, or have hash ids, may change every time the command is run

 ## Other production maintenance tasks